TEST | Hero | VI24 | Seeds

 2. Definitions

-Susceptibility is the inability of a plant variety to restrict the growth and development of a specified pest.
+Susceptibility (S): the inability of a plant variety to restrict growth and/or development of a pest, causing symptoms and/or damage.

-Intermediate resistance (IR*): plant varieties that restrict the growth and development of the specified pest but may exhibit a greater range of symptoms or damage compared to high resistant varieties.
-Intermediately resistant plant varieties will still show less severe symptoms or damage than susceptible plant varieties when grown under similar environmental conditions and/or pest pressure.
+IR varieties may exhibit a greater range of symptoms or damage compared to HR varieties (see below High Resistance) under similar environmental conditions and pest pressure.
+However, IR plant varieties will still show less severe symptoms or damage than susceptible plant varieties when grown under similar environmental conditions and/or pest pressure.

-It is to be noted that if a resistance is claimed in a plant variety it is limited to the specified biotypes, pathotypes, races or strains of the pest.
+It is to be noted that if resistance (HR or IR) is claimed for a plant variety, this is always limited to the specified pest species, and sometimes also limited to the sub-species, forma specialis, biotype, pathotype or race of the pest.

 4. Safe use of treated seeds